 Local Scope

-Variables that we define within a particular part of the code which is also only accessible from within that part of the code is the local scope.
-This variables within this area are also known as local variables.
-In JavaScript there is two types of local scope,
+Local scope refers to variables that we define within a specific part of the code and are accessible only from within that particular part.
+These variables are commonly referred to as local variables.
+In JavaScript, there are two types of local scope:

 Block Scope